 This course addresses topics pertaining to preventative counsel for teenagers and their parents and explores the most effective ways to prepare teens for the more common challenges and transitions of life.
 The knowledge and skills presented are most relevant for the Christian young adult but are applicable to any teen.
 Some of the core topics covered in this course include having a biblical perspective in life, making wise decisions, understanding God's will, and engaging in mature relationships.

-This course will look at youth work, how to reach teenagers effectively for Christ, and how to disciple them.
+This course will look at youth work, how to effectively reach teenagers for Christ, and how to disciple them.
 Philosophy of youth work including preaching, activities, and training will be studied.
+Men Only.
+Prerequisite: EN 102

 This course introduces the basic philosophy, principles, and objectives in developing a Bible-based local church youth ministry.
 This course will review various options for ministering to youth, including camps, Sunday school, retreats, and youth evangelism.